reexjungle/xcal/README.md

 Why xCal?
 =========
-First of all it is free - yes **free** as in *free air* and not as in *free beer* i.e. *"free with no strings attached"*.
+First of all it is free - yes **free** as in *free air* and not as in *free beer* ditto *with no strings attached*.

-Secondly, it allows you **to host and maintain your calendar data on your own private server** - it respects your privacy by giving you total control over your data and thus eliminates the risk of sharing your data with unkown third parties.
+Secondly, it allows you **to host and maintain your calendar data on your own server** - that is, it respects your privacy by giving you total control over your data and thus eliminates the risk of sharing your data with unkown third parties.

 Thirdly, xCal also supports (in addition to iCalendar) various calendar data representations:
 * [CSV](http://en.wikipedia.org/wiki/Comma-separated_values)